amit-kumar-cse/amiku.dev/enhancements.md

 Vital (Minimum lovable website)
-- Add FIIT-JEE
 - page load
-    - increase the initial render speed by cloud-front deployments.
     - when your page loads, there is a flicker, have a spinner at the beginning and show the page only after everything is set up.
 The initial spinner should be very engaging.
 - color of Amit Kumar head tag needs to be improved.
 - Adjust size of jumbotron for mobile layout